eamena-project/eamena-arches-dev/data/geojson/README.md

 ### Get GeoJSON geometries

-Go to https://geojson.io/, use the geocoder, draw a POINT, LINE or a POLYGON, copy the JSON geometry (GeoJSON) (in green) and paste it into a new `.geosjon` file
+Go to https://geojson.io/, use the geocoder, draw a POINT, LINE or a POLYGON (in green), copy the JSON geometry (in red) and paste it into a new `.geosjon` file

 ![](../../www/geojson-io.png)